White (2016 film)

-White is an Indian Malayalam-language romantic drama film directed by Uday Ananthan, starring Mammootty and Huma Qureshi.
-The film score was composed by Rahul Raj.
-The film was produced in Budapest, London, Bangalore and Kerala.
+White is a 2016 Indian Malayalam-language romantic drama film directed by Uday Ananthan, starring Mammootty and Huma Qureshi.
+The soundtrack and film score was composed by Rahul Raj.
+Filming took place in Budapest, London, Bangalore, and Kerala.

-White was released worldwide on 29 July 2016.
+White was released worldwide on 29 July 2016 and received negative reviews from critics.

 Plot

 Roshni Menon (Huma Qureshi), an IT professional in Bangalore, is friends with Deepa (Sona Nair).
 Their paths diverge when Deepa moves to New York, and Roshni accepts a job in London under manager Anwar Rasool (Shanker Ramakrishnan).

 Six months later, Roshni encounters a drunk businessman, Prakash Roy (Mammootty), trying to commit suicide by jumping in front of a train.
 She manages to save him but leaves him behind after realizing that the man is intoxicated.
 Later, Prakash's butler, Raymond (John Millichap), contacts Roshni after using CCTV footage of the incident to find her.
 When Roshni visits Prakash, she assumes that he is a womanizer and storms off.
 She accidentally takes his wallet as she is leaving.
 Prakash contacts Roshni to retrieve his wallet, suggesting they meet at the cemetery.
 Although initially hesitant, Roshni eventually agrees and returns the wallet.
 Over time, Prakash persistently seeks her friendship and gradually wins her over.